psrenergy/IARA.jl/docs/src/bidding_formats.md

 ### Profile bids:

-`profile bids` have quantities varying per subperiod but prices not: the decision on whether or not to activate the profile bid is made only once in the period (and therefore it is sufficient to represent the associated cost with a single price parameter), but potentially affects all subperiods.
-Profile bids can be parameterized using the following syntax: `link_time_series_to_file(db,"BiddingGroup"; quantity_offer_profile = "q", price_offer_profile = "p")`, where `"q"` and `"p"` are the names of the CSV files containing the time series data for the quantity and price offers, respectively.
+Profile bids have quantities varying per subperiod but prices not: the decision on whether or not to activate the profile bid is made only once in the period (and therefore it is sufficient to represent the associated cost with a single price parameter).
+Profile bids can be parameterized using the following syntax: `link_time_series_to_file(db,"BiddingGroup"; quantity_offer_profile = "q", price_offer_profile = "p")`, where `"q"` and `"p"` are the names of the CSV files containing the time series data for the quantity and price profile offers, respectively.

 #### Price offer